dreamcatcher-tech/network/Inbox/2025-05-20 0924 widget test harness.md

 Harness should be able to disappear if it finds itself in a frame.
 Pass itself a prop to say when its running itself as a child ?

+might be easiest to use the full blown artifact, running a harness widget, to then run the test widget ?  that test widget could be running on a dev server.